piraeusdatastore/piraeus/dockerfiles/ktls-utils/README.md

 # How to use

+The image starts `tlshd` and loads the standard configuration, loading key material from `/etc/tlshd.d`.
+`tlshd` is looking for `/etc/tlshd.d/ca.crt` as trusted CA certificate, `/etc/tlshd.d/tls.key` as private key and `/etc/tlshd.d/tls.crt` as certificate.

-The image starts `tlshd` and loads the standard (empty) configuration.
-To apply your own configuration, place them in `/etc/tlshd.conf` in the container.
+To apply your own configuration, place it at `/etc/tlshd.conf` in the container.

 # Registries
 - [Docker Hub](https://hub.docker.com/r/piraeusdatastore/ktls-utils)